FrankDocu/Lichess-Development-Onboarding/translation_context.md

 tournamentOtherImportantPointsQ=A heading on all tournament's FAQ page (e.g http://lichess.org/tournament/help?system=arena) under which other details pertaining to tournaments are found.

 tournamentOtherImportantPointsA=Other details not covered by the tournament's FAQ section.
 Found on all tournament's FAQ page (e.g http://lichess.org/tournament/help?system=arena)

+Average Centipawn Loss=This is one of the categories of problems discovered by the computer analysis.
+Appears on the right hand side of pages with analyzed games.

+Keyboard Shortcuts=A heading appearing in the bottom left side of pages with analyzed games under which are available keyboard shortcuts.

+or=A string used to link alternatives.
+Appears on the bottom left side of pages with analyzed games under Keyboard Shortcuts dropdown.

+Key Move Backward Or Forward=Explains that the preceding keyboard shortcuts move the game backward or forward.
+Appears on the bottom left side of pages with analyzed games under Keyboard Shortcuts dropdown.

+Key Go To Start Or End=Explains that the preceding keyboard shortcuts move the game to the start or end position.
+Appears on the bottom left side of pages with analyzed games under Keyboard Shortcuts dropdown.

+Key Show Or Hide Comments=Explains that the preceding keyboard shortcuts show or hide comments.
+Appears on the bottom left side of pages with analyzed games under Keyboard Shortcuts dropdown.

+Key Enter Or Exit Variation=Explains that the preceding keyboard shortcuts enter or exit variations.
+Appears on the bottom left side of pages with analyzed games under Keyboard Shortcuts dropdown.

+Key You Can Draw Arrows Circles And Scroll To Move=Explains that using Shift+Click or right-clicking draws arrows and circles on the game board and that one can use the mouse scroll to play through game.
+Appears on the bottom left side of pages with analyzed games under Keyboard Shortcuts dropdown.